Our top picks of timely offers from our partnersMore details

 - Authorized user fee: $0 for up to 5 cards, then $35 per card

-The American Express Gold Card currently offers 60,000 Membership Rewards® points after you spend $4,000 on eligible purchases within the first 6 months of card membership.
+The American Express Gold Card currently offers 60,000 Membership Rewards® points after you spend $6,000 on eligible purchases with your new card within the first 6 months of card membership.

 Terms Apply.
 Products featured here are partner offers.
 Opinions expressed have not been reviewed, approved or otherwise endorsed by any third party.